rominasbh/SoftwareDesignProj/README.md

 obtain quote history -> redirect to fuel_history.html obtain fuel quote -> redirect to fuel_quote.html

+fuel quote: fill in the form as requested, submit, obtain a fuel quote report

+fuel quote summary: list all the past fuel quotes, user filters and chooses desired report, clicks and views the report.

 Overview:

 register.html is solely for signing up new users.